-Kelvin Davis says his family was left with nothing
+'Left with nothing': Kelvin Davis' stinging attack on Opposition parties

 Labour deputy leader Kelvin Davis has launched a stinging attack on Parliament's Opposition parties, saying their privilege had been built on the misery of others, including his own hapu.

-He talked about an ancestor of his who had signed the Treaty of Waitangi in the belief that his valued possessions and resources would be his forever.
+He talked about an ancestor of his, Whetoi Pomare, who had signed the Treaty of Waitangi in the belief that his valued possessions and resources would be his forever.

 "But that was a lie.